splunk/eventgen/documentation/BASICS.md

 ## Wrapping up

 We hope the tutorial covers most use cases you would need.
-If you have something you're struggling to model, please reach out to the current development team.
+If you have something you're struggling to model, please reach out to Tony Lee (tonyl@splunk.com).
 We believe we can cover just about anything you'd want to model with this Eventgen, but if not, we're happy to add features to the software so that everyone can benefit!